Russian official: Student gunman killed 17, injured dozens at Crimea college

 "I locked the door, hoping he wouldn't hear me," the paper quoted Gavrilov as saying.

-He said police arrived about 10 minutes later to evacuate people from the college and he saw dead bodies on the floor and charred walls.
+He said police arrived about 10 minutes later to evacuate people and he saw dead bodies on the floor and charred walls.

 Another student, Yuri Kerpek, told the state RIA Novosti news agency that the shooting went on for about 15 minutes.

-Olga Grebennikova, director of the vocational college, told KerchNet TV that men armed with automatic rifles burst into the college and "killed everyone they saw."
-Grebennikova, who said she had left the grounds shortly before the attack occurred, said students and staff were among victims.
+Olga Grebennikova, director of the vocational school, told KerchNet TV that men armed with automatic rifles burst into the college and "killed everyone they saw."

-Russian Health Minister Veronika Skvortsova headed to the area to help coordinate assistance to the wounded and helicopters carrying emergency medical teams flew to the area.

-Russia's annexation of Crimea from Ukraine triggered Western sanctions.
+Russia annexed Crimea from Ukraine in 2014, trigging Western sanctions.
 Russia has also supported separatists fighting the Ukrainian government in eastern Ukraine, a conflict that has left at least 10,000 people dead since 2014.

 Over the past few years, Russian security agencies have arrested several Ukrainians accused of plotting terror attacks in Crimea, but no attacks have occurred.